abtarun/HCP_datalad/README.md

 ## Subject IDs used

 The subject IDs used are those that have complete imaging files (functional, anatomical, and diffusion data).
 The list of subjects used can be found in the following file: [subject_IDs_good.txt](https://github.com/abtarun/HCP_datalad/blob/main/subject_IDs_good.txt).
+Alternatively, one can opt to use only the 100 unrelated subjects available in the following file: [subjects_IDs_unrelated100.txt](https://github.com/abtarun/HCP_datalad/blob/main/subjects_IDs_unrelated100.txt)

 ## Preprocessing